-Finding a decent network switch these days is something that is a little more difficult than it should be in today’s world.
-There tends to be a massive void between unmanaged super cheap switches, and twenty grand enterprise grade switches with 18,000 features that I’ll never use.
+Finding a decent network switch these days is not too hard.
+However, finding something affordable for the home is somewhat harder.
+There tends to be a massive void between unmanaged super cheap switches, and twenty grand enterprise grade switches with hundreds of features that I’ll never use.

-My main switch for the last couple of years is a Cisco 3750G, that whilst sounding similar to a jet engine, is quite capable of doing what I need it to do.
-It is very much designed for use in a rack though, and is both too large and too power-hungry to place in every room in my house.
-My housemate also disapproves of this idea, although has succumbed to the idea of a rack in the kitchen.
-Apparently using ex-datacentre Mac Mini’s with multiple USB ethernet adapters is preferable.
+My main switch for the last few years has been a Cisco 3750G, that whilst sounding similar to a jet engine, is quite capable of doing what I need it to do.
+It is very much designed for use in a rack though, and is both too large and too power-hungry.
+It’s just not feasible to have a couple of them around the house (unless you have ear defenders and free electricity).

 Turns out that these switches do have a “Cisco-style” command line interface, although it is a bit more raw than the SSH terminal that I’m used to.